-Daikin ("Company") warrants to contractor, purchaser and any owner of the product (collectively "Owner") that Company, at its option, will repair or replace defective parts in the event any product manufactured by Company, including products sold under the brand names Daikin Air Conditioning, AAF Air Conditioning, AAF HermanNelson and Daikin Service, and used in the United States or Canada, proves defective in material or workmanship within twelve (12) months from initial startup or eighteen (18) months from the date shipped by Company, whichever occurs first.
-Authorized replaced parts are warranted for the duration of the original warranty.
+Daikin Applied Americas Inc. dba Daikin Applied ("Company") warrants to contractor, purchaser and any owner of the product (collectively "Owner") that, subject to the exclusions set forth below Company, at its option, will repair or replace defective parts in the event any product manufactured by Company, including products sold under the brand name Daikin and used in the United States or Canada, proves defective in material or workmanship within twelve (12) months from initial startup or eighteen (18) months from the date shipped by Company, whichever occurs first.
+Authorized replacement parts are warranted for the remainder of the original warranty.
 All shipments of such parts will be made FOB factory, freight prepaid and allowed.
 Company reserves the right to select carrier and method of shipment.

-In addition, labor to repair or replace warranty parts is provided during Company normal working hours on products with rotary screw compressors, centrifugal compressors and on absorption chillers.
+In addition, Company provides labor to repair or replace warranty parts during Company normal working hours on products with rotary screw compressors or centrifugal compressors.
 Warranty labor is not provided for any other products.